statisticsnorway/microdata-tools/README.md

 000000000000003;123;2020-01-01;2020-12-31;
 000000000000004;123;2020-01-01;2020-12-31;
 ```
-Read more about the data format and columns in [the documentation](/docs/index.md).
+Read more about the data format and columns in [the documentation](https://statisticsnorway.github.io/microdata-tools/).

 The metadata files should be in json format.
-The requirements for the metadata is best described through the [Pydantic model](/microdata_tools/validation/model/metadata.py), [the examples](/docs/examples), and [the documentation](/docs/index.md).
+The requirements for the metadata is best described through the [Pydantic model](/microdata_tools/validation/model/metadata.py), [the examples](/docs/examples), and [the metadata model](https://statisticsnorway.github.io/microdata-tools/metadata-model/).